Senate Confirms Gina Haspel As CIA Director

 Haspel, 61, is widely respected in the intelligence community.
 Since joining the CIA in 1985, just a few years out of college, she has held some 20 separate jobs at the agency, including seven postings abroad.

-The CIA says those foreign postings were in Europe, Eurasia and Africa, though it has declined to name the countries, saying that's classified information.
+The CIA said those foreign postings include Europe, Eurasia and Africa, though it has declined to name the countries, saying that's classified information.

 Haspel was undercover for her first 32 years at the agency, a status lifted just last year when she became deputy director to Pompeo.